Kampfgeschwader 40: Service history

 With the lack of suitable long-range aircover to counter KG 40 in mid 1941 the Allies converted several merchant ships to CAM ships ('catapult aircraft merchant' ship) as an emergency stop-gap until sufficient RN escort carriers became available.
 The CAM ship was equipped with a rocket-propelled catapult launching a single Hawker Hurricane, dubbed a "Hurricat" or "Catafighter".
 KG 40 crews were then instructed to stop attacking shipping and avoid combat in order to preserve numbers.
-Their objective was to locate and shadow convoys and continually report by radio their composition and course changes to allow the Kriegsmarine to direct the 'wolf-packs' of U-boats to close, intercept and engage.
+Their objective was to locate and shadow convoys and continually report by radio their composition and course changes to allow the Kriegsmarine to direct wolf-packs onto a convoy.

-On 18 July 1941 the Fw 200C with combat wing code (Geschwaderkennung) of 'F8+AB' (and the crew of Hpt.
+On 18 July 1941 the Fw 200C with combat wing code (Geschwaderkennung) of F8+AB (and the crew of Hpt.
 Fliegel) were lost to AA fire while attacked by a CAM Ship Hurricane.
-On 3 August 1941 the 3.Staffel's 'F8+CL' was damaged in combat with another CAM Hurricane flown by Lt.
+On 3 August 1941 F8+CL of 3.Staffel was damaged in combat with another CAM Hurricane flown by Lt.
 R. Everett RNVR launched by HMS Maplin and crash-landed in France with two dead and one injured aboard.
-On 1 Nov 1942 the SS Empire Heath in convoy HG-91 launched her Sea Hurricane flown by F/O Norman Taylor DFM to chase the Focke-Wulf Fw 200C 'F8+DS' of 7./KG 40.
+On 1 Nov 1942 the SS Empire Heath in convoy HG 91 launched her Sea Hurricane flown by F/O Norman Taylor DFM to chase the Focke-Wulf Fw 200C F8+DS of 7.Staffel.
 The aircraft flown by Oblt.
 Arno Gross was shot down, with no survivors.